clarkio/dev-dad-jokes/README.md

 - [thecodingaviator](https://github.com/thecodingaviator/)

     > What happens after old programmers die?
-They decomplie.
+They decompile.

     > Q: How many Microsoft engineers does it take to screw in a light bulb?<br>
-    > A: None.
-They just declare darkness the standard
+    > A: Only one chair with a colorful bulb?